Boldly Go - Music Review

 Diving a little deeper, Gene Roddenberry described his original vision of Star Trek as a wagon train in space.
 A push into the final frontier of space, just as we once pushed into the final frontier of the West.
 Roddenberry referred to Star Trek as a sort of space western (seems neither George Lucas or Joss Whedon were as original as people may think--Roddenberry was really decades ahead of them).

-intense thematic elements.
+Anyway, if you listen you’ll hear a definite western motif interspersed between the more intense thematic elements.
 Also, the opening track, Star Trek, pays huge homage to Jerry Goldsmith with the electronic tonal “chimes”, a sound concept created by Goldsmith for the Star Trek: The Movie score (for the Klingons, originally), and a concept he pushed throughout his career.
 Goldsmith was a true innovator in composing scores and using new technology and electronics to augment the orchestra well before it was as easy as the click of a mouse.
 He truly helped lay the groundwork for all of today’s “modern” score composers, from Hans Zimmer to Danny Elfman and anyone else we’d call “cutting edge”.

 Needless to say, Giacchino had big shoes to fill, so it's fitting that he decided to take the score in a completely different direction.
 Unfortunately, the previously mentioned opening track, which pays homage to Goldsmith's theme is also tied to Nero’s ship in the opening sequence and so the theme and instrumentation doesn’t last long before it's interrupted by freaky horns and your nightmares begin.